BlueprintFramework/framework/README.md

 <br/>

 ## Introduction
 **Blueprint** is an open-source extension framework/manager for Pterodactyl.
-Developers can create versatile, easy-to-install extensions that system administrators can install within minutes *(and sometimes even seconds!)*.
+Developers can create versatile, easy-to-install extensions that system administrators can install within minutes *(and sometimes even seconds!)* without having to custom-code compatibility across multiple panel modifications.

 We aim to introduce new developers to Blueprint with easy to understand guides, documentation, developer commands, community support and more.